rootstrap/blog/content/How to Test React Native Apps - Manuela Viola.md

 ### MainScreen test

-Inside the `screens` folder we should create the `MainScreen.spec.js` file.
+Inside the `screens` folder, we should create the `MainScreen.spec.js` file.

 Since we are in the AppStack's first screen we can just render the entire `AppStack` and it would start rendering the screen we want.

-This file should test the `MainScreen` components existence and behaviour:
+This file should test the `MainScreen` components existence and behavior:

 - Rendering component `MainScreen`
 - Rendering component `button-to-secondary-screen`